Andrew5057/java-dodgeball/README.md

 # Java Dodgeball
-A dodgeball game based entirely on Swing and custom custom Java classes.
-Designed on a Windows computer, but interoperability is half the point of Java anyways.
-Uses a host-client network because I'm not paying to run a server for a game nobody will play.
+A player-hosted dodgeball game based entirely on Swing and custom custom Java classes.

 ## Setup

 ### Installation
-Before you play, make sure you have installed the JDK onto your computer.
-The JDK can be downloaded [here](https://www.oracle.com/java/technologies/downloads/); make sure you have installed JDK 22 or later before proceeding.

-You will also have to download this folder.
+Requires JDK 22 or later, which can be downloaded from the [Oracle website](https://www.oracle.com/java/technologies/downloads/).

+The contents of this repository can be downloaded from the Code button, or retrieved by cloning.
+No additional setup is necessary.

 ### Hosting a server

 In order to play dodgeball, one person must start a server.
 Make sure you have downloaded and unzipped the `java-dodgeball` folder before doing this.
 When it's downloaded, open a new terminal window in the folder. ([🪟](https://johnwargo.com/posts/2024/launch-windows-terminal/) [🍎](https://support.apple.com/guide/terminal/open-new-terminal-windows-and-tabs-trmlb20c7888/mac) [🐧](https://www.techrepublic.com/article/linux-101-how-to-quickly-open-a-terminal-in-a-specific-directory/)) and paste the following command:

 `
 java -jar "Host Dodgeball.jar"